- Home |

-#Merky Books is an award-winning book publishing imprint launched by Stormzy and Penguin Random House UK in 2018.
-It is a home for underrepresented voices and provides a platform where their stories can be told, heard and uplifted.
+#Merky Books is an award-winning imprint launched in 2018 by Stormzy and Penguin Random House UK with a clear ambition to publish books that will own – and change – the mainstream.
 Our aim is to publish the stories that will allow a new generation of writers and readers across the UK to see themselves represented more regularly within the pages of a book.

-This year we’re excited to launch the second #Merky Books New Writers’ Prize, an annual writing competition that is open to young, underrepresented, and unpublished writers from across the UK and ROI.
+This year we’re excited to launch the fourth #Merky Books New Writers’ Prize, an annual writing competition that is open to young, underrepresented, and unpublished writers from across the UK and ROI.

 What's on offer?